 The amount we have to pay on variable rate debt increases as interest rates increase, which may decrease cash available for distribution to stockholders.
 All of our outstanding debt, which as of December 31, 2004, was \$574.9 million, consists of variable rate debt under our credit facilities that we use to finance our loans and other investments.
-We cannot assure you that we will be able to meet our debt service obligations, we risk the loss of some or all of our assets.
+We cannot assure you that we will be able to meet our debt service obligations.
+If we do not meet our debt service obligations, we risk the loss of some or all of our assets.
 Changes in economic conditions or our financial results or prospects could (1) result in higher interest rates on variable rate debt, (2) reduce the availability of debt financing generally or debt financing at favorable rates, (3) reduce cash available for distribution to stockholders and (4) increase the risk that we could be forced to liquidate assets to repay debt, any of which could have a material adverse affect on us.